PNC Wealth Management

 PNC Financial Services Group is a banking and financial services corporation based out of Pittsburgh.
 It is the result of a merger between the Pittsburgh National Corporation and the Provident National Corporation.
 PNC Bank operates in 21 states.
 The corporation has a wealth management arm known as PNC Wealth Management.
 This business segment of PNC manages slightly less than $50 billion in assets and has a practice called Hawthorn catering to ultra-high net worth individuals.
-By the way, if you happen to have $10 million or more in investible liquid assets, then be sure to check out this guide on choosing the best financial advisor.
+By the way, if you are looking to invest $5 million or more in investible liquid assets, then be sure to request your free copy of this comprehensive wealth management, estate, tax and financial planning book for choosing great wealth management firms.
 It will give you some useful insights into wealth management.

 Whether to work with a wealth management firm or not is a significant decision.
 Some individuals may feel comfortable making their own financial decisions no matter how large the portfolio.
 Some others look for outside expertise in specific areas.
 Some want a dedicated wealth manager to handle all aspects of their finances.
-Pillar Wealth Management is one such firm that looks at all financial aspects of individuals and families with $5 million to $500 million in investible liquid assets.
+Pillar Wealth Management is one such firm that looks at individuals and families’ financial aspects with $5 million to $500 million in investible liquid assets.

-In our experience, the higher the wealth, the greater the customization required and the more complex are the decisions.
+In our experience, the higher the wealth, the greater the customization required and the more complex the decisions are.
 If you are researching wealth management and are looking for top advisors, then the following guide is perfect for you.
-We will start off by discussing the PNC Wealth Management background.
-We will then look at what types of clients does PNC Wealth Management accept and also how wealth management firms have certain requirements.
+We will start by discussing the PNC Wealth Management background.
+We will then look at what types of clients PNC Wealth Management accepts and how wealth management firms have certain requirements.
 We will then explore the important topic of investment philosophy (including PNC Wealth Management investment philosophy).
 We will close with a peek into the services offered by PNC Wealth Management.